hvdraxx/react-star-wars-lib/README.md

 ## Used API

-This app using [https://swapi.dev/](https://swapi.dev/) to find data.
+This app is using [https://swapi.dev/](https://swapi.dev/) to find data.

-## App's Adaptiveness

-At this moment the app doesn't support adaptiveness. :slightly_frowning_face:\
-Comfortable view of the app starts at 1440x780.

 ## Available Scripts